robinbb/blog/src/hugo/content/blog/motivating-engagement.md

 Whatever else you might say about employee engagement, it is hard to argue against 21% more profit.

-By itself, that outcome is worth investing in.
+By itself, that makes your team's degree of engagement worth investing in.